Which iPod Should I Buy for Audiobooks?

 What About the iPod Nano?

 The iPod Nano was my recommended solution for audiobooks for years.
-The new 6th/7th generation iPod Nano is a radical change from those prior versions, but remains a terrific product, and works reasonably well for audiobooks, even if it doesn’t offer everything an iOS device does.
+The newest generations of the iPod Nano are a radical change from those prior versions, but remains a terrific product, and works reasonably well for audiobooks, even if it doesn’t offer everything an iOS device does.
 But it does have one compelling aspect, its tiny size, that can make it extremely useful for some people.

 If you plan to be very active while you listen to your audiobooks—exercising, doing housework, gardening, etc.—you may find the small size and weight, and the built-in clip to attach it to your person, make the iPod Nano more convenient to use.

 My own experience is that when I jog/run, the heavy weight of my iPhone is awkward, and finding the right place to keep it can be tough.
 In loose running clothes, my pockets jounce around, and with the iPhone in one, I’m afraid it’s going to bounce out.
 So when I exercise, I use an iPod Nano.
 The latest iPod Nano is the smallest, lightest device Apple has made that works well for audiobooks, and it clips wherever, making it effortless to use during physically active tasks.

 I also have an iPad, and while I love it for a lot of things, I never use it for audiobooks.
 It’s larger size is great for reading text and watching video, but for audio-only programs, it offers absolutely nothing for the size and weight trade-off.